hapax/hapax.github.io/assets/simple-qm.md

 So $I_2(90^\circ) = 0$.
 If you turn first filter $180^\circ$, once more we have $I_2 = I_1$.

-A guess for unifying these observations --- which turns out to be correct, as further measurements reveal --- is that
+A guess which unifies these observations (and can be confirmed with further measurements) is that

 $$
 I_2(\theta) = I_1 \cos^2\theta.